EricYufengWu/q8bot/README.md

     <a href="https://www.pcbway.com/project/shareproject/Q8bot_PCB_Robot_dfa65114.html"><img src="https://www.pcbway.com/project/img/images/frompcbway-1220.png" alt="PCB from PCBWay" /></a>
 </p>

 I’m working on turning Q8bot into a purchasable kit, though I’m not sure when or if it will happen.
 In the meantime, I encourage you to build your own Q8bot!
 This palm-sized quadruped is perfect for robotics education, swarm robotics research, or simply as a fun engineering project.
-If you have any questions, feel free to reach out and I will try my best to help.
+If you have any questions, feel free to reach out and I will try my best to help. **If you have built your own Q8bot, please consider sending photos or videos to me!
+I would love to feature your creation here publically with your permission!**

 Personal: yufeng.wu0902@gmail.com